The Willa Cather Short Story Reading Project

 What to join me?

-I’ll post a reminder of which story to read on the second Wednesday of the month, then on the fourth Wednesday of the month, I’ll post my response to having read the story and invite you to share your thoughts in the comments or a link to your comments if you write a post.
+I’ll post a reminder of which story to read on the second Wednesday of the month.
+Then on the fourth Wednesday of the month, I’ll post my response to having read the story and invite you to share your thoughts in the comments or a link to your comments if you write a blog post.

 Or don’t join me!
 Go full steam ahead and read all of Cather’s short fiction at a fast clip.
 The point is to read Willa Cather with pleasure for yourself.